 Your Future in Communication

-For students with a passion for media, Point Park University offers an array of online communication programs designed to help them turn their interests into a rewarding career.
-Individuals can choose from a variety of degree options, including the online Bachelor of Arts in Mass Communication, online Bachelor of Arts in Public Relations and Advertising, online Master of Arts in Communication Technology and online Bachelor of Arts in Writing for Screen and Media.
+For students with a passion for media, Point Park University offers online programs designed to help them turn their interests into a rewarding career.
+Individuals can choose from the online Bachelor of Arts in Public Relations and Advertising and online Bachelor of Arts in Writing for Screen and Media.
 Point Park’s programs prepare graduates to succeed in industries like advertising, public relations, broadcasting, film, journalism, social media management and more.